enkidevs/curriculum/python/core/working-with-strings/efficient-concatenation-with-join.md

 for substring in list:
     s += substring
 ```
-The above code is actually a common mistake when building large strings.
+The above code is a common mistake when building large strings.
 Instead, use:

 ```python
 s = "".join(list)